Ballets with a Twist: Dancers

-Ballets with a Twist maintains a consistent roster of 12 to 14 dancers.
+Ballets with a Twist maintains a consistent roster of 16 to 18 dancers.
 In addition, young apprentices frequently join the professionals on stage.
 When on tour, the company often hosts workshop auditions for local children, some of whom have the opportunity to rehearse and perform with the ensemble.

 Collaborations

 Artistic partnerships with professional and aspiring musicians are a regular feature of Ballets with a Twist's regional and national outreach efforts.
 The company's in-house band, the B-Twist Orchestra, first joined the dancers in performance during Cyndi Lauper's Home for the Holidays concert at the Beacon Theatre in 2012.
-Subsequent productions of Cocktail Hour: The Show have included appearances by the Rahway High School Marching Band, East Cleveland's Mighty Shaw High School Marching Cardinal Band, Newark Symphony Hall's Special Ensemble, Georgia's Academy of Richmond County Purple Pride Marching Band, Brooklyn's L Train Brass Band, and professional solo artists throughout the country.
+Subsequent productions of Cocktail Hour: The Show have included appearances by the Rahway High School Marching Band, East Cleveland's Mighty Shaw High School Marching Cardinal Band, Newark Symphony Hall's Special Ensemble, Georgia's Academy of Richmond County Purple Pride Marching Band, Brooklyn's L Train Brass Band, University of Wisconsin at Oshkosh’s Titan Thunder Marching Band, the South Beauregard High School Marching Band, and professional solo artists throughout the country.